Services and Fees

 How much money do I need for retirement?

-We have two options you can choose from, either hourly or annual, whatever works best for YOU:
+We have two options you can choose from, either an hourly rate or a flat annual fee-only plan, whatever works best for YOU:

-Our annual fees are simple and flat: A one-time $999-$5,000 upfront fee depending on the complexity of your situation and your client service needs AND $500-$666 per month ($6,000 for a single person and $8,000 for a couple annually).
+Our annual fees are simple and flat: A one-time $2,000-$5,000 upfront fee depending on the complexity of your situation and your client service needs AND $500-$666 per month ($6,000/year for a solo person and $8,000/year for a couple).
 Fees are paid either monthly (out of cash flow via ACH) or quarterly (out of investment accounts).

 Do these numbers scare you?

 Don’t let them!
 A free consultation will allow us to discuss your needs and what’s workable for you.
-Maybe you have a phenomenal skill to barter or a unique situation.
-Our door is always open to you.
+We understand it’s an investment and our door is always open to you.

 Why do you charge an annual minimum?

-The main difference between the hourly option and the annual option is if Empowering Finance is managing your investments.
+The main difference between the hourly rate option and the flat-fee annual option is if Empowering Finance is managing your investments and if you want/need an accountability partner.
 There is additional compliance, time, and work if we are managing your assets, so a higher fee is necessary.
 By nature, a partnership with a financial planner is intended to be long term.
 Establishing a relationship and delving into your unique financial situation takes time.
 This way, you know that we are with you every step of the way for the long run.

 Why is the fee flat?